-The U.S. Environmental Protection Agency's (EPA) Significant New Alternatives Policy (SNAP) program implements section 612 of the amended Clean Air Act of 1990, which requires EPA to evaluate substitutes for the ozone-depleting substances to reduce overall risk to human health and the environment.
+The EPA's SNAP program implements §612 of the Clean Air Act (42 U.S.C. §7671(k)), which requires EPA to evaluate substitutes for ozone-depleting substances to reduce overall risk to human health and the environment.
 Through these evaluations, SNAP generates lists of acceptable and unacceptable substitutes for each of the major industrial use sectors.
 EPA has modified the SNAP lists many times, most often by expanding the list of acceptable substitutes, but in some cases by prohibiting the use of substitutes previously listed as acceptable.